About Us

 The Outreach and Education Office answers questions related to astronomy and space from everyone, offering information to strengthen interest and understanding in astronomy.
 See more

-Frequently Asked Questions (currently Japanese only)
+Frequently Asked Questions (Japanese only)

 This website offers answers to questions about first and foremost the Sun and Moon, but also covering all of the Universe, astronomy, the calendar, and NAOJ.